 Adults aren’t Disney’s target market, so how did they get so big when kids don’t own credit cards?
-They knew if they focused their branding efforts purely on youngsters it would cause them to beg their parents to spend money, and who wouldn’t want to buy their children something to make them happy?
+They knew if they focused their branding efforts purely on youngsters, it would cause them to beg their parents to spend money, and who wouldn’t want to buy their children something to make them happy?

 Everyone knows McDonald’s don’t serve the best food, but people still decide to eat there instead of any other kind of restaurant.
 Their branding is so effective because everyone will feel safe in the knowledge they’ll know exactly what they’re getting no matter where they buy their burger and fries.

-When people think of Toyota they expect an inexpensive and reliable car with cheap spare parts, but the company knew it wasn’t going to keep them ahead of the game forever.
+When people think of Toyota, they expect an inexpensive and reliable car with cheap spare parts, but the company knew it wasn’t going to keep them ahead of the game forever.
 They looked into the future and started selling hybrid cars, so today they’ve sold more of them than anyone else by branding themselves as an environmentally friendly company.

-There are so many fashion brands in the world it’s impossible to know about them all, but most people have heard of Louis Vuitton.
+There are so many fashion brands in the world; it’s impossible to know about them all, but most people have heard of Louis Vuitton.
 Not only did they set themselves apart by charging high prices, but they also have a signature design seen on handbags and many other products.
 Their branding means they’re now top-of-mind when anyone thinks of high fashion.

 If you order something from Amazon you know it’s going to arrive at your door within days, and they’ve used their streamlined warehouses to start Fulfilment by Amazon.
 Companies all over the world use Amazon to sell their products, so customers have access to nearly any product available on a website they trust while Amazon sits back and counts their money.

-PayPal created a billion-dollar business by building something on top of an existing marketplace, and as you know the financial industry is very lucrative.
-Visa did the same thing when they were building their brand, although they managed to do it almost 60 years earlier and they are now one of the most trusted brands in the industry.
+PayPal created a billion-dollar business by building something on top of an existing marketplace, and as you know, the financial industry is very lucrative.
+Visa did the same thing when they were building their brand, although they managed to do it almost 60 years earlier, and they are now one of the most trusted brands in the industry.

-Instant coffee was being sold before Nescafe came along, but it was still very quick to the party.
+Instant coffee was being sold before Nescafe came along, but it was still swift to the party.
 It didn’t catch a lucky break by building a new industry from scratch, but it jumped on a trend while creating a better product at the same time.
 Their advanced coffee refining process introduced in 1938 was so popular because it tasted better than what was available.